DevX-Cipher/WinToMacApps/README.md

 cmake --build .
 ```

-### Option 2: Manual Build Script (No CMake Required)
+### Option 2: Manual Build Scripts (Optional / Legacy)

-Edit `build-Objc.bat` or `build-Qt.bat` to match your environment, or ensure the necessary environment variables are set.
+These scripts are provided for reference or alternative workflows.
+You must ensure the environment variables are properly set before running them.

-Then run the appropriate script:

 ```cmd
 build-Objc.bat   :: for Cocoa apps